 During the last two months, as we abruptly transitioned to 100% remote work, we’ve had more than Mr. Sicart’s decades-long remote work experience to rely on.
-Our early days as an newly independent investment firm almost four years ago were a prime training in remote work.
+Our early days as a newly independent investment firm almost four years ago were a prime training in remote work.
 Back then, our small team traded desks for couches almost overnight, and with laptops, phones, and a printer carried from a nearby electronics store, we were back in business long before our new office was ready to use.
 I have fond memories of turning my dining room table into a co-working space, and having my partner Patsy Jaganath join me.
 We were 100% remote in those days, which has definitely made it easier for us to transition back to remote work now.

 In fact, for years now, as you probably know well, we at Sicart Associates are not always all in the same place at the same time since we travel often for business.
 My partner Allen Huang and I have frequently coordinated research and trading while one or both of us were on the road.
 Doug Rankin, one of our portfolio managers, maintains a satellite office of Sicart Associates out of New Jersey.
-From time to time our office manager Diandra Ramsammy holds the fort when we were all away from our desks, while Delphine Chevalier helps us navigate the time zones from Paris.
+From time to time our office manager Diandra Ramsammy has held the fort when we were all away from our desks, while Delphine Chevalier helps us navigate the time zones from Paris.

 All that experience has helped us adjust to the current life and work reality.
 Almost overnight, the ability to work remotely has become indispensable in many professions, and has given many businesses a chance to endure – even flourish in these trying times.
 In the last two months, we have heard many kind words from our clients, who appreciate how seamlessly our transition has been.
 It’s been a true blessing to be able to continue to work, and serve our clients, and it’s something we are very grateful for.
 We have even been able to successfully onboard clients in the midst of this new business reality.